graphcore/poptorch/README.md

 # PopTorch.
 PyTorch integration for the GraphCore IPU

-PopTorch is a set of extensions for PyTorch enabling models to be trained, evaluated and used on the GraphCore IPU.
+PopTorch is a set of extensions for PyTorch enabling models to be trained, evaluated and used on the Graphcore IPU.

-More information can be found in the [PopTorch User Guide](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/)
+More information can be found in the [PopTorch User Guide](https://docs.graphcore.ai/projects/poptorch-user-guide/).

 ## Prerequisites

 These instructions assume you are building PopTorch on Ubuntu 18.04.

 To install and run PopTorch you will need:

 - python3
 - pip3 >= 18.1
 - The Poplar SDK